ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Introduction

+To overcome these challenges, we introduce \textbf{ChatKBQA}, a novel generate-then-retrieve KBQA framework based on open-source LLMs, such as Llama~\citep{Llama2}, ChatGLM~\citep{GLM} and Baichuan~\citep{Baichuan2}.
+As illustrated on the right side of Figure~\ref{f1}, ChatKBQA simplifies KBQA into two efficient phases: generating logical forms and then retrieving relevant entities and relations. \textbf{In the generation phase}, leveraging instruction tuning~\citep{PEFT}, fine-tuned LLMs exhibit high accuracy in semantic parsing of natural language questions without retrieval.
+The generated logical forms are not only mostly correct in skeleton (entities and relations masked) but also semantically consistent or close to the ground truth in terms of entities and relations. \textbf{In the retrieval phase}, ChatKBQA proposes an unsupervised retrieval method that employs phrase-level semantic retrieval within knowledge bases to improve generation accuracy and retrieval efficiency further.
+Additionally, ChatKBQA features a plug-and-play characteristic, ensuring compatibility with various LLMs and retrieval models, making it a flexible solution for KBQA tasks.

-To test the performance of our proposed framework, we conduct experiments on two standard KBQA datasets, WebQSP~\citep{WebQSP} and ComplexWebQuestions (CWQ)~\citep{CWQ}, with both settings of using and not using golden entities.
+To valid the performance of our proposed framework, we conduct experiments on two standard KBQA datasets, WebQSP~\citep{STAGG} and ComplexWebQuestions (CWQ)~\citep{CWQ}, with both settings of using and not using golden entities.
 The experimental results demonstrate that ChatKBQA achieves a new state-of-the-art performance in the KBQA task.
-We also set up additional experiments to validate whether our generate-then-retrieve approach improves generation results and retrieval efficiency.
-Finally, we also discuss how insights from this framework lead us to envision future combinations of LLMs and KGs.
+We also set up additional experiments to validate that our generate-then-retrieve approach improves both generation and retrieval results efficiency.
+Finally, we also discuss how insights from this framework lead us to envision future combinations of LLMs and KGs for knowledgable and interpretable Q\&A.